 - Symptoms associated with child abuse

-Our child accident injury attorneys recommend that you take your child to urgent care or an emergency room to receive immediate medical attention.
+If your child was harmed at an Illinois daycare or by a caregiver, you can pursue legal relief in court on the child's behalf for the damage and costs that the event caused.
+Our daycare injury attorneys recommend that you take your child to urgent care or an emergency room to receive immediate medical attention.
 The doctor can perform a comprehensive physical examination and order the appropriate tests to correctly diagnose your child's injuries to provide the proper treatment for healing.

 Next, it is imperative to report the event to the appropriate agency and the local police who will file an accident report and provide you with a copy.
 Be sure to take photographs of your child's injuries and obtain the name and contact information of every witness.
 Our daycare injury attorneys can provide you with legal assistance and advice on how to hold the facility and others responsible for your child's injuries financially accountable.

-According to the CDC, at least one child is involved in a pool accident every day, where the potential risk of injury increases during the hot sunny days of summer and in the winter when the temperature begins to freeze water.
+Yes, if your child was injured while playing in a neighbor's pool in Illinois, the owners of the property or other adults watching the child (or supposed to be watching the child) may be at fault and legally responsible for the injuries that occurred.
+According to the CDC, at least one child is involved in a pool accident, such as drowning, every day, where the potential risk of injury increases during the hot sunny days of summer and in the winter when the temperature begins to freeze water.

-Neighbors responsible for pool safety may be found financially and legally at fault if they failed to:
+Neighbors responsible for pool safety may be found financially and legally at fault if they failed to do the following:

 - Install and maintain appropriate fencing that surrounds the pool area.